Dragorn421/oot-licensing/consents/index.md

 List of contributors to zeldaret/oot https://github.com/zeldaret/oot/ and status on what they're consenting to about their contributions.

-Note this list may be incomplete as it is based on the public repository history, and there were contributors before the repository was made public.

 "-" for "Consent" means "nothing yet"

 GitHub Username | GitHub profile | Consent